Not just the market. Not just the plate. But the whole journey?

 Roles:

-- Operates processing equipment and ensures compliance with quality and safety standards.
+- Maintain quality and safety standards.

 12. Marine Ecologist